MohamedV0/smart-login-system/README.md

 - 📝 **User Registration** with name, email, and password
 - 🔒 **Secure Login** with email and password
+- 🛡️ **Password Hashing** with PBKDF2 and random salts for enhanced security
 - ✅ **Real-time Input Validation** with meaningful error messages
 - 🔑 **Session Management** with localStorage
 - 🚪 **Protected Routes** for authenticated users only